Governmental Agencies Are Rapidly Adopting DreamFactory

 In Conclusion

-This whitepaper provides examples of how governments around the world use DreamFactory to expose public information for developers and partners.
+This article provides examples of how governments around the world use DreamFactory to expose public information for developers and partners.
 In some cases massive scalability is necessary, and in other cases, the ability to provide an easy to use service platform for citizens is what matters.
 Other governmental institutions are using DreamFactory strictly for internal projects.
 If you work for a state, local, or federal agency and need a REST API platform, please give the DreamFactory REST API platform a test drive.
 If you encounter any problems, do not hesitate to contact support or ask a question on the forum.